wp-plugins/the-events-calendar/readme.txt

 ** thanks to AntonLargiader and azizur on forum
 * improvement and debugging of entire error catching and displaying system
 * PHP versions older than 5.1 will fail gracefully
+* Fixes upcoming/past sorting issue
+** thanks to Elliot Silver for the support!

 = 1.5.6 =